 The same principle can be applied to a WPT-EV system if its operating frequency can be chosen and fixed to be a multiple of 9 kHz or 10 kHz.
 If the operating frequency is chosen in this way any harmonics will also (automatically) lie on the broadcast frequency raster.
 Studies to investigate the subjective effects of interference from an un-modulated carrier situated on or off the raster were carried out by the BBC in November 2017 and are described in BBC Research and Development White Paper WHP 332, November 2017 – Wireless Power Transfer: Plain Carrier Interference to AM Reception, which is reproduced as Attachment 6 to Annex 8.

 [USA Note: Information removed is already contained in the referenced Annex.]
-This study indicates that if the WPT-EV operating frequency and its harmonics are plain sinusoids and close to the broadcast raster frequencies they can be 22 dB stronger (over and above the 16 dB from Recommendation ITU-R BS.560, i.e. 38 dB stronger in total) without having an audibly detrimental effect on the demodulated audio from the receiver.
-Clearly, this principle could form the basis of a useful mitigation technique.
-The technique and its potential application are described in detail in Annex 8.

-Figures for tolerable levels of extraneous emissions from WPT-EV systems at the receiver (or at the minimum anticipated separation distance) when operating on the broadcasting channel raster are:

-– Band 5 (LF): –7.0 dBµA/m;

-– Band 6 (MF): –13.0 dBµA/m; (c)

-– Band 7 (HF): –34.0 dBµA/m.

-Or at a measurement distance of 10 metres;

-– Band 5 (LF): –38.0 dBµA/m;

-– Band 6 (MF): –44.0 dBµA/m; (d)

-– Band 7 (HF): –64.0 dBµA/m.

 Other factors

 Modulation of the charging ‘field’

-It is suggested that the WPT charger could be used to transfer data to the item being charged by modulating the charging (magnetic) ‘field’ in some way.
-Communication in the other direction would need a separate system.
-Any attempt to modulate the charging ‘field’ would manifest itself as sidebands.
-Limits would need to be placed on this sideband energy because it would have the potential to interfere with broadcast services even if the basic frequency was accurately on the raster.
-It is necessary to look at the modulation schemes envisaged.
-In the case of a high power charger it would be logical to imagine that there are easier ways to communicate over very small distances than to modulate the high power charging ‘field’.
+As indicated by § 3.3.1, standardized WPT-EV systems are not expected to modulate the field level and do not transfer data through modulation of the charging field.
+Communication is typically carried out by standard and well-characterized out-of-band radio interfaces such as Wi-Fi.

 [U.S. Note: No revisions proposed for the remainder of the main body of the Report.]